While most Halloween costumes are not eligible for copyright protection there are exceptions and infringement cases have been successfully brought.

-While Halloween costumes are generally considered useful articles, courts have held that Halloween masks are not.
-In Masquerade, masks designed to resemble animals, such as pigs and elephants, were held to be copyrightable.
-The court held that, because masks derive their utility from the mask’s appearance, the masks are not considered useful articles.
-When the function of a mask is “merely to portray the appearance” of something, such as a pig’s nose, the mask is not considered a useful article since the mask portrays its own appearance and is, therefore, eligible for copyright protection.
+While courts generally consider Halloween costumes to be useful articles, courts have held that Halloween masks are not.
+In Masquerade, the court determined that masks designed to resemble animals, such as pigs and elephants, were copyrightable.
+The court held that, because masks derive their utility from the mask’s appearance, the masks are not useful articles.
+When the function of a mask is “merely to portray the appearance” of something, such as a pig’s nose, the mask is not a useful article since the mask portrays its own appearance and is, therefore, eligible for copyright protection.
 However, while masks may be eligible for copyright registration, they must still possess original concepts and have a minimal level of creativity required to obtain copyright protection under the Copyright Act.

 What About My Costume’s Accessories and Props?

 Similar to masks, the accessories and props associated with costumes generally may be eligible for copyright protection.
 For example, swords are separable from the utilitarian aspects of the costumes and may be considered sculptural works.
 Other examples may include items such as armor, replica weapons, jewelry, and other items typically associated with popular Halloween characters.

 But Wait, Isn’t My Costume Considered Fair Use?